View More Southport Area Pictures>>>

 In 2007,

-Cambridge Crossing at South Harbour Village, located in
+Cambridge Crossings at South Harbour Village, located in

 Southport, NC, was abandoned by it's developer, Stratland Homes,